Tumulus: Australia

 Burial mounds are one of several funerary forms practiced by Indigenous Australians.
-Burial mounds were once practiced by some Aboriginals across Australia, the most elaborate burial mounds are recorded in New South Wales, South Australia, Victoria and Western Australia.
+Burial mounds were once practiced by some Aboriginal peoples across Australia, with the most elaborate burial mounds recorded in New South Wales, South Australia, Victoria and Western Australia.
 Most notable burials in New South Wales and Western Australia were studied and excavated by John Oxley (1820), Atkinson (1853), Pearce (1897), and Davidson (1949) and were termed Aboriginal tumulus.

 Early records indicate the burial mounds as neat and rounded in form.
 However, dimensions and precise form could vary widely based on rank of the individuals, smallest mounds being 2 to 3 m in diameter and 2 m in height to largest mounds described as an earthen oblong mound resembling ‘a large hillock some 100 feet long, and 50 in height’.
 Some special or high-standing individuals mound were semi-circular, while most were round.
 Traditionally, the preparation of the burial site, the carving of trees facing the mound and internment was done by initiated men.
 Occasionally, long raised mourning seats were constructed along one side of the burial mound.
 Many of these mounds today have undergone much change in appearance due to erosion, weathering, wildfires, agriculture, land development and deliberate destruction.

 Bodies were buried either in a seated-position or in a crouched fetal-position, they were wrapped in layers of pelt-cloaks.
 Grave goods often included weapons, stone axes, ochre, white clay, stone flakes, bonepoints, necklaces, gridles, headbands and items of ceremonial clothing.

 An early published account of John Oxley's excavation describes a high-standing Aboriginal man's burial mound and associated carved trees; these carvings on the trees were made around the mound, facing the burial.